matthiaskoenig/cy3sbml/README.md

 * Navigation menu based on the SBML structure linked to layout and annotation information
 * succesfully tested with all SBML.org and Biomodels.org test
   cases (sbml-test-cases-2.0.2, BioModels_Database-r28)

-Information about changes is available in the [INFO.md](./INFO.md).
+Release information and changelogs are provided [here](./INFO.md).

 ## License
 * Source Code: [GPLv3](http://opensource.org/licenses/GPL-3.0)